Blog Post December 9, 2025 | 14 minutes read

 • Inventory

-These standards are meant to provide consistency while maintaining compliance and driving customer satisfaction.
+These standards are meant to provide consistency while maintaining compliance and driving customer satisfaction and user experience.
 And if your listings don’t meet these standards, your listings might be rejected, hidden or deprioritized in search.

 Why these standards matter